darylbacon/chatapp/README.md

 # nodekb
 Node &amp; Express knowledgebase app with mongoDB

-Pug template engine for the views
+EJS template engine for the views